Resume for Carpenter

 3. Skills

-- Expertise in the use of hand tools and power tools
+- Proficiency in using hand machines and power tools

-- Ability to understand blueprints and designs
+- Ability to read blueprints and interpret the design plans

-- Expertise in measuring, cutting and cutting wood materials
+- Expertise in measuring, cutting, and cutting wood materials

 4. Work Experience